atveit/SwiftStateMachine/README.markdown

     machineDefinition.processDefinitionFormats("unlocked -> locked (push)")
     machineDefinition.processDefinitionFormats("unlocked -> unlocked (coin)")

-You can also define the states and transitions without the domain specific language.
+You can also define the states and transitions without the domain specific language:

     // TODO: Example forthcoming (code in flux)